bittnkr/uniq/README.md

 }
 ```

-The (-1) signal the termination of the job.
+Pushig -1 on the queue signal the termination of the job.
 Also can be implemented with external flags.

-Now, the work of our **`consumer`**: remove elements out of the queue, until receiving a termination.
+Now, the work of our **`consumer`**: is remove elements out of the queue, until receiving a termination.

 ```cpp
 consumer()